 Moved as I was by the romantic image in front of me, at that moment I was feeling fear more than anything else.
 Fear at knowing I’d be captive on one of those tiny boats for the next four or five days, tens of miles offshore, with none of the conveniences or safety equipment that modern sailors take for granted.
-There would be no radio or satellite telephone to call for help, no computer or weather fax to provide useful information, no EPIRB (Emergency Position Indicating Radio Beacon) to switch on if something went wrong, no life raft to jump into if our own raft went down, and no GPS to fix our position.
+There would be no radio or satellite telephone to call for help.
+No computer or weather fax to provide useful information.
+No EPIRB (Emergency Position Indicating Radio Beacon) to switch on if something went wrong.
+No life raft to jump into if our own raft went down.
+And no GPS to fix our position.
 Not that this last item really mattered.
 What good is knowing your position when you don’t have a chart to plot it or a compass to steer by?
-In short, I’d be sailing back in time, far from land, on a pocket-sized craft with three other men — only one of whom I barely knew.
-Like a virgin groom standing at the altar, I was beginning to wonder how I got there.
+In short, I’d be sailing back in time, far from land, on a pocket-sized cruiser with three other men.
+Like a virgin groom standing at the altar I was beginning to wonder how I got there.

 But I knew exactly how I got there and it was all my doing.

-Just the day before, I went looking for the fisherman who let me a room in his house.
+Just the day before I went looking for the fisherman who let me a room in his house.
 I wanted to ask Mamede if I could join him on his next trip.
-His wife, Dona Graça, said I’d find him down by the water, working on his jangada.
+His wife, Dona Graça, said I’d find him down by the water working on his jangada.
 He was there, talking to some fishermen outside a hut that functioned as a supply store, market, and bar.
 The conversation was focused on a fishing net bundled on the the sand beside them.
-The net’s owner, in typical Brazilian fashion, was telling his story in a spirited shout while slicing his hands forcefully over the net.
+The net’s owner, in typical Brazilian fashion, was telling his story in a spirited shout while forcefully slicing his hands through the air.